 In addition to the work of our doctors, Arian Teleheal provides strategic advice and support to partners working in crisis areas and with refugees worldwide, including Yemen, South Africa and Uganda.
 We are partners in the West Nile Consortium, which brings together a range of UK and overseas organisations working with local groups to support the 1.4 million refugees from South Sudan now residing in the West Nile region.

-We also work with carefully chosen partners including the United Nations, NHS England and Health Education England.
+We also work with carefully chosen partners including the United Nations, the World Health Organisation, NHS England and Health Education England.

 Meet Dr Arian